 Everyone knows that missing teeth can impact your smile, make you uncomfortable in photos, and sometimes even affect the way you speak or eat.
 However, if you've been missing teeth for a long time, there are risks you should be aware of aside from cosmetic problems.
-You may want to consider getting dental implants in Broomall to offset the following side effects of missing teeth.
+You may want to consider getting dental implants in Broomall or the other solutions available to manage the following side effects of missing teeth.

-Many people don't realize this, but missing teeth can actually lead to bone loss in your jaw.
-The supporting bone that anchored your tooth no longer has a purpose, so in an effort to be efficient, your body quits performing any kind of maintenance on the area.
-The result is deterioration of the jawbone in the location of where your tooth was.
+Many people don't realize this, but having missing teeth can actually lead to bone loss in your jaw.
+The supporting bone that anchored your tooth wastes away, atrophies, because it it no longer stimulated by a tooth being there in function.

 Bone loss can put you at an even greater risk for losing more teeth in the future.
-Your teeth lean on each other, and when one is missing, the others shift, tilt, and weaken.
-Finally, the entire appearance of your face can be effected as your cheeks lose the support of the jawbone to maintain their shape.
+Your teeth depend on one another to stay in alignment, and when one is missing, the others shift, tilt, and weaken.
+Finally, the entire appearance of your face can be affected as your cheeks lose the support of the jawbone to maintain their shape.